morerokk/DummyToon/README.md

 # Dummy Toon Shader
 A toon shader for Unity 2019 and up.
 Supports the Forward rendering pipeline.
+For earlier versions of Unity, check the `unity2018` branch.

 ## Features
 * Solid toon shading that looks good and consistent in a large variety of different lighting setups